A CALL TO PRAYER AND FASTING FOR 21 DAYS

 Why we are Fasting?

 Each year we focus on a word for the year.
-This year our word is Breakthrough!
-We are praying for breakthrough in every area of our church family's life.
-Our verse for the year is in second letter to the church in Corinth.
+This year our word is Ascent!
+We Pray for clarity and direction as we walk in obedience to the Voice of the Father in Heaven.

 Need Prayer: